Check out our new music video

 “Love Is all we own”

-Exclusive Listen to faultlines upcoming album, Bittersweet Revival, COMING THIS fall
+Exclusive Listen to faultlines upcoming album, Bittersweet Revival, COMING THIS YEAR

 todd mccool-john flanagan-ashley morgan

-Faultlines will release their full-length studio album, Bittersweet Revival, this fall to follow their 2016 EP Telephone Philosophies.
+Faultlines will release their full-length studio album, Bittersweet Revival, this YEAR to follow their 2016 EP Telephone Philosophies.
 The music video for ‘LOVE IS ALL WE OWN’ WILL PREMIERE ON YOUTUBE THIS OCTOBER.

 “2017 was a difficult year for America.
 Things have gotten ugly,” Songwriter and vocalist John Flanagan said.
 “A lot of songwriters have chosen to write distracting tomes to better times - and of course we crave escapism - but it’s the job of good creators to also hold up a mirror to society and say ‘Look at what we’re doing; see how hatred is affecting people’.”